 Malaria, a preventable but potentially fatal disease, remains an important issue for UK travellers.
-As a nurse advising travellers, you should make every contact count and use every opportunity to engage, especially with those in vulnerable groups likely to return home to visit family in their country of origin (VFRs).
+As a nurse advising travellers, you should make every contact count (MECC) and use every opportunity to engage, especially with those in vulnerable groups likely to return home to visit family in their country of origin (VFRs).

 The World Health Organization (WHO) highlights World Malaria Day each year on 25 April.

 Imported malaria cases and almost all deaths in the UK resulted from visits to Africa.
 Emphasis should be placed on engagement with travellers planning to visit Africa and relaying the message that the malaria situation is serious there and requires rigorous personal preventive measures.
-The Visiting Friends and Relatives (VFR) group of travellers who tend to stay for longer periods in endemic areas are more risk of contracting malaria than short term travellers visiting the same location.
+The Visiting Friends and Relatives (VFR) group of travellers who tend to stay for longer periods in endemic areas are more at risk of contracting malaria than short term travellers visiting the same location.
 Once infected the risk of severe or complicated malaria is higher in some groups, e.g. those over 70 years of age, those with co-morbidities or immunosuppression and pregnant women.

-In Scotland Travax provides malaria information.
+In Scotland TRAVAX provides malaria information, for registered users

 Hajj, the annual pilgrimage to Makkah (Mecca) in the Kingdom of Saudi Arabia (KSA) occurs between the 8th and 12th day of the twelfth month of the Islamic calendar and is one of the largest mass gatherings in the world.
-Approximate dates for the 2018 Hajj are 19 to 24 August, see: Hajj and Umrah.
-The KSA requirements for the 2018 season are available, see: Health Requirements and Recommendations for Travelers to Saudi Arabia for Hajj and Umrah.

 Female Genital Mutilation